avalonhope/hyperverse/README.md

-# Starquest - Infinite Worlds
+# The Hyperverse

-Starquest - Infinite Worlds is a multiuser text-based science fiction RPG based on Evennia framework.
+The Hyperverse is a multiuser text-based RPG based on Evennia framework.

+The setting is an infinite ensemble of multiverses.

 ## Worlds